shelled snails text index | photo index

 Where seen?
 This smooth-shelled limpet is not as commonly seen nor seen in as large numbers as other limpets.
 It is often seen on the smooth surfaces of recently opened oyster shells stuck on boulders, especially in shady places.
 So far, more commonly seen on our Northern shores.

 Features: About 2-3cm long.
 Thin shell smooth with fine grooves.
 There is no hole at the top of the shell.
 Body plain white or yellow.
-Instead of feathery gills, the animal has a ring of gill leaflets along the edge of its body.
 The smooth limpet is a true limpet that breathes through gills.

 Chek Jawa, May 05